silverstripe/developer-docs/en/00_Getting_Started/00_Server_Requirements.md

 ### Default MySQL collation

 New projects default to the `utf8mb4_unicode_ci` collation when running against MySQL, which offers better support for multi-byte characters such as emoji.
-However, this may cause issues related to Varchar fields exceeding the maximum indexable size:

-- MySQL 5.6 supports larger indexes (3072 bytes) if the `innodb_large_prefix` setting is enabled (but not by default)
-- MySQL 5.7 and newer have `innodb_large_prefix` enabled by default
-- MariaDB ~10.1 matches MySQL 5.6's behaviour, >10.2 matches 5.7's.

-You can rectify this issue by upgrading MySQL, enabling the `innodb_large_prefix` setting if available, or reducing the size of affected fields.
-If none of these solutions are currently suitable, you can remove the collation configuration from `app/_config/mysite.yml` to default back to the legacy default collation.

-### Connection mode (sql_mode) when using MySQL server >=5.7.5
+### Connection mode (sql_mode) when using MySQL server >=8.0.0

-In MySQL versions >=5.7.5, the `ANSI` sql_mode setting behaves differently and includes the `ONLY_FULL_GROUP_BY` setting.
+In MySQL versions >=8.0.0, the `ANSI` sql_mode setting includes the `ONLY_FULL_GROUP_BY` setting.
 It is generally recommended to leave this setting as-is because it results in deterministic SQL.
-However, for some advanced cases, the sql_mode can be configured on the database connection via the configuration API ( see `MySQLDatabase::$sql_mode` for more details.)
+However, for some advanced cases, the sql_mode can be configured on the database connection via the configuration API (see `MySQLDatabase::$sql_mode` for more details.)

 ### MySQL/MariaDB int width in schema